 3. Add ALT Text and Image Names

 Alt Text is an HTML tag that allows you to add additional information about a picture.
-Alt tags are important because they are what SEO tools scan to gather data about your website.
+Alt tags are important because they are what SEO tools scan to gather data about your Shopify site.

 Thus, keywords and phrases placed within alt tags have the potential to appear in search engine results.
 Also, don’t neglect the place for image names within image files — and aim at making them descriptive and catchy.